 What is the name of the show in which Shelly Gardner has performed for three decades?

-Discover the awards and nominations received by The Last Showgirl.
-Explore the history of The Last Showgirl and its cast and crew.
+Discover all the awards and nominations received by The Last Showgirl, from Oscars to film festival honors.
+Learn how The Last Showgirl and its cast and crew have been recognized by critics and the industry alike.

 Best Original Song